conda/conda/docs/source/user-guide/troubleshooting.rst

 conda is installed.

-The fix is to use the ``./bin/conda`` executable in the conda git repository to force reinstall conda, that is, run ``./bin/conda install -f conda``.
-You can then verify with ``conda info`` that you have the latest version of conda, and not a git checkout---the version should not include any hashes.
+The fix is to use the ``./bin/conda`` executable in the conda git repository to force reinstall conda.
+That is, run ``./bin/conda install -f conda``.
+You can then verify with ``conda info`` that you have the latest version of conda, and not a git checkout.
+The version should not include any hashes.

 .. _unknown-locale: